LiMingxiangmath/limingxiangmath.github.io/about.md

 ## Research Interests

 Geometric analysis, conformal geometry and nonlinear PDE.
-Recently, I focus on some problems related to Q-curvature.
+Recently, I focus on some problems related to Q-curvature, geometric inequalities and volume comparison theorem.

 ## Honors and Awards
 - Outstanding Graduate of Nanjing University, Class of 2024.